Inside Trump’s Mueller Report Counteroffensive, From Giuliani’s Plan To Trump’s Twitter Strategy

 Perhaps not surprisingly, the president’s Twitter account will be a powerful tactic, regardless of the outcome of the report.
 If Mueller’s report clears the president of any personal wrongdoing, the sources say, Trump will be able to tweet out in vindication.
 If the report is incriminating, the platform can be used to attack the investigation, Democrats, and Mueller personally.

-The same will be true of Trump’s campaign-rally like appearances across the country, where sympathetic supporters are sure to enthusiastically respond to his framing, or reframing, of the report’s findings.
+The same will be true of Trump’s campaign rally-like appearances across the country, where sympathetic supporters are sure to enthusiastically respond to his framing, or reframing, of the report’s findings.

 In either case, it will be hard for the president to react until more details arrive as to the actual findings of the report.
 Meanwhile, according to The Washington Post, senior White House officials have been sure to stick close to the president in an effort to provide comfort during this tense waiting period and make Trump “less likely to do something rash.”

-The president in fact has been uncharacteristically quiet on the matter since the announcement that the report had been delivered to Barr, with no mention of the report during public appearances and his usually active Twitter account silent.
+The president, in fact, has been uncharacteristically quiet on the matter since the announcement that the report had been delivered to Barr, with no mention of the report during public appearances and his usually active Twitter account silent.

 Trump makes no mention of Mueller report in remarks at GOP dinner in Florida https://t.co/zYaOlgx7Kh pic.twitter.com/ivEWDZZU5J